 Different religions have varying elements of worship, spirituality, divinity, and which beings are considered immortal and should be worshiped, if the religion includes any form of worship at all.

-Different religions and denominations disagree on how many immortal figures there are, but agree on at least eight, which are the Ontautt.
+—Different religions and denominations disagree on how many immortal figures there are, but agree on at least eight, which are the Ontautt.
 If all books of the Ontiba are considered true, there are at least 20 immortal figures.
-A full list of names, species, and titles can be found on the “Immortals” article linked above.
+A full list of names, species, and titles can be found above.

 The de facto religious belief of most Omneuttians is called Uatti and holds that Aster and the other seven Deities created Omneutta and the Sentient Species.
-The core of the belief and the Omneuttians who believe it (Tauatti) is that the first book of the Ontiba is the true description of the origin of the Known Universe.
 Uatti is the underlying basis of all religions around Omneutta.
-For those not familiar with the book of Aster, its underlying tenets are thus:

 - Aster created Omneutta